-The fellowship-trained Mohs surgeons at Braun Dermatology & Skin Cancer Center want you to be completely comfortable after you have decided on Mohs surgery.
-Below, you will find helpful answers to common questions.
+The fellowship-trained Mohs surgeons at Braun Dermatology & Skin Cancer Center in Washington, DC and Alexandria, VA want you to be completely comfortable in deciding on Mohs surgery.
+In the below FAQs about Mohs, you will find helpful answers to common questions.

 What should I do the morning of Mohs surgery?

 Unless otherwise instructed, eat your normal breakfast and take your usual medications.

 Do I have to stop my blood thinners?

 Unless otherwise instructed by your doctor, do not stop taking blood thinners.